xcart/xcart-docs/_pages/kb_en/modules/pin_codes/admin_experience.md

 ## Processing Orders

-Your store customers can pay for products with PIN codes, using any of the available payment options, including both online and offline methods.
+Your store customers can pay for products with PIN codes using any of the available payment options, including both online and offline methods.

-In case the _Approve before providing access_ option is {% link "enabled" ref_5uEPaGnt %} PIN codes doesn't become vailable to customers right after an order is placed.
-Such orders get a _Waiting for approve_ fulfilment status.
+If the _Approve before providing access_ option is {% link "enabled" ref_5uEPaGnt %}, a PIN code does not become available to the customer right after the order is placed.
+Such orders get the _Waiting for approve_ fulfilment status.

 ![wfa_status.png]({{site.baseurl}}/attachments/ref_3sGGx0lV/wfa_status.png)

-A PIN code becomes available after a store admin changes the order fulfilment status to any other except for _Will not deliver_ provided that the order is paid (payment status is paid).
-If the cart admin changes the order fulfilment status to _Will not deliver_ the customer will not get the PIN code.
-More info on the order statuses you can find in {% link "Understanding X-Cart order statuses" ref_DkbTi1qJ %}.
+A PIN code becomes available after a store administrator changes the order fulfilment status to any other status - except for _Will not deliver_ - provided that the order has been paid for (the payment status is paid).
+If the administrator changes the order fulfilment status to _Will not deliver_, the customer will not get the PIN code.
+More info on X-Cart order statuses is available in the section {% link "Understanding X-Cart order statuses" ref_DkbTi1qJ %}.

-Once an order is processed, a store admin can check the PINs sold in the _PIN codes_ tab of the Order details page:
+Once an order is processed, a store admin can check the PINs sold via the _PIN codes_ tab of the Order details page:

 ![order.png]({{site.baseurl}}/attachments/ref_5kUqjYZ7/order.png)